 Bangalore, officially the Bengaluru, is the capital of the Indian state Karnataka.
-Bangalore is located in the southeastern region on the state on the Deccan Plateau and it is the third most populous city and the 5th most populous urban area.
-Also known as the Silicon Valley of India, Bangalore has an estimated 2014 population of 10,178,000 in the metro area.
+Bangalore is located in the southeastern region on the state on the Deccan Plateau, and it is the third most populous city and the 5th most populous urban area.
+Also known as the Silicon Valley of India, Bangalore has an estimated 2014 population of 11,440,000 in the metro area.

-Bangalore has an estimated population of 10.1 million in its urban area, up from 8.5 million in 2011.
-It is now the 18th most populous city in the world and the fastest-growing Indian metropolis behind New Delhi, growing a whopping 38% from 1991 to 2001.
+Bangalore has an estimated population of 12.34 million in its urban area in 2017, up from 8.5 million in 2011.
+It is now the 24th most populous city in the world and the fastest-growing Indian metropolis behind New Delhi, growing a whopping 38% from 1991 to 2001.
+The city claims an area of 709 square kilometers, and with a population density marked in 2011 of over 4 thousand per square kilometer - one can assume it has become denser.
+We expect the 2021 census to provide updated information.

 In 1991, the most common languages spoken in Bangalore were:

-Communities with a long history in the region include the Tamilians, Kannadigas and Telugus.
+Communities with a long history in the region include the Tamilians, Kannadigas, and Telugus.
 By the 1500s, Bangalore had speakers of all three languages.
-The Tamil-speaking people originally migrated to the region in three waves: in the 10th century after Bangalore was captured by Cholas of Tamil Nadu; during the Vijayanagara period; and in the 1700s during a time of need for militia.
+The Tamil-speaking people originally migrated to the area in three waves: in the 10th century after Bangalore was captured by Cholas of Tamil Nadu; during the Vijayanagara period; and in the 1700s during a time of need for a militia.
 Telugu-speaking people migrated to the city by invitation of Mysore royalty.

 At one time, the city had a substantial Anglo-Indian population, which was the second-largest behind Calcutta, but this population has since fallen to just 10,000.